RAF Recovery Grants

 Recovery grants were designed to meet the medium-term recovery needs of artists, organisations and communities.
 Projects in this program should focus on activities that assist in recovery from the impacts of COVID-19.
 All RAF Recovery projects will be complete by 30 June 2024.

-Project activities could include creative recovery projects, training programs, operational recovery plans, asset purchase or replacement (up to $5000) and the development of risk plans and emergency operating procedures and responses.
+Project activities applied for included creative recovery projects, training programs, operational recovery plans, asset purchase or replacement (up to $5000) and the development of risk plans and emergency operating procedures and responses.

-The RAF Recovery Round closes 22 October 2020 for projects staring after 1 January 2021.
+Applications to RAF Recovery are currently closed.
 All RAF Recovery projects must be complete by 30 June 2024.

 Applicants must reside in postcodes classified as regional using the Modified Monash Model Map.
 The applicant’s physical address must be MMM Classification 2 or above.
 To check how your address is classified visit the Doctor Connect Locator Map.